10 Great Examples of Brand Voice

 At the same time, TechCrunch embraces a tone of voice that is witty and occasionally tongue-in-cheek, which creates a sense of familiarity with its core readership.

-Take a look at this example from one of their blog posts:
+Take a look at this example from a TechCrunch blog post:

 If you’re a freelance writer looking to work with business clients, our Becoming A Freelance Writer course teaches you everything you need to know to write blog posts and articles professionally, including how to adapt to brand voice.

-Don’t just take our word for it – try us out for free.
+Don’t just take our word for it – try out two lessons for free to see for yourself.

 Start your journey